llawliet11/mtproto-proxy/DOCKER_BUILD_FIX.md

-✅ **Fixed**: URL format corrected for GitHub releases ✅ **Fixed**: Tar extraction path corrected for directory structure ✅ **Fixed**: MTG command format updated for v2.1.7 compatibility ✅ **Enhanced**: Better error handling and verbose logging ✅ **Robust**: Multiple fallback strategies available
+✅ **Fixed**: URL format corrected for GitHub releases ✅ **Fixed**: Tar extraction path corrected for directory structure ✅ **Fixed**: MTG command format updated for v2.1.7 compatibility ✅ **Fixed**: MTG secret format updated for v2 domain fronting ✅ **Enhanced**: Better error handling and verbose logging ✅ **Robust**: Multiple fallback strategies available
-✅ **Tested**: Version v2.1.7 with correct URL, extraction, and commands ✅ **Reliable**: Should work on all Docker platforms including EasyPanel
+✅ **Tested**: Version v2.1.7 with correct URL, extraction, commands, and secrets ✅ **Reliable**: Should work on all Docker platforms including EasyPanel

 The build should now work reliably on EasyPanel and other Docker platforms!